stacks-network/stacks-core/sip/sip-003-peer-network.md

 updating the `relayers` vector should be blacklisted by downstream peers.

-A peer must not forward messages with invalid `relayer` vectors.
+A peer must not forward messages with invalid `relayers` vectors.
 At a minimum, the peer should authenticate the upstream peer's signature on the last entry of the `relayers` vector.
 If the message is invalid, then the message must not be forwarded (and the sender may be throttled).
 In addition,